 Find out more at MoAR: http://museumofartisticresearch.org/

-Fauxthentication – Staging and Performing The Site Specifics of The Academic Artist, is an manifold artistic research project by doctoral candidate Bogdan Szyber.
+Fauxthentication – Art Academia Authorship or The site-specifics of the Academic Artist, is an manifold artistic research project by doctoral candidate Bogdan Szyber.
 Bogdan Szyber will attempt an overlapping investigation of three fields: The Academe as the Site of Performance, The Online Economy of Digital Labour as Actors and The Conceptual Art of Institutional Critique as a Method, incorporating discourses on

 class, gender, value and the global digital economy.